NitroHxC/NeonUart/README.md

 # NeonUart

 ### What is it?
-This is my take at developing a plug-n-play and easy to understand UART protocol.
+This is my take at developing *yet another* plug-n-play and easy to understand UART protocol.

-Usually I find myself in need of a fast implementation just to send small commands between Microcontrollers, and having a simple "drag-n-drop-n-play" API with few functions for TX and RX some data is of paramount importance.
+Usually I find myself in need of a fast implementation just to send small commands between Microcontrollers, and having a simple "drag-n-drop-n-play" library with few API functions for TX and RX some data is of paramount importance.

 I wanted something in plain C as close as an "header-only" lib (not really, just .h and .c) with no dependencies whatsoever.

-Even if I work with MCUs, I developed and tested using a MSVC console app.
+Even if I work with MCUs, I developed and tested using the MSVC console app you find in this repo... 'cause it's just faster!

 ### How does it work?